ap0calypse/jarvis/README.md

 You know Iron Man?
 His very spectacular computer system is called J.A.R.V.I.S. which is an abbreviation for 'Just Another Very Intelligent System'.
-This version of jarvis, however, is not that smart and my interpretation is 'Jst Another Really Versatile Information System' which is equivalently vague.
+This version of jarvis, however, is not that smart and my interpretation is 'Just Another Really Versatile Information System' which is equivalently vague.

 2. FEATURES
 ===========